radical-cybertools/ExTASY/README.md

 1) Specify resource details

 * select the target resource (machine + working directory) from the bulk of resources present in the JSON config files.
+* define the working directory in the remote host (if required, otherwise leave it as '')
 * define the number of cores to be reserved for the totality of the experiment (aka pilot size)
 * define the time for which you want to reserve the cores
-* define credentials for remote host access

 ```

 RESOURCE = {
         #Resource related inputs	--MANDATORY
-        'remote_host' : 'stampede.tacc.utexas.edu',
+        'remote_host' : 'sierra.futuregrid.org',
-        'remote_directory' : '/home1/02734/vivek91/output/',
+        'remote_directory' : '/N/u/vivek91/output/',
-        'username' : 'vivek91',
         'number_of_cores' : 2,
         'walltime' : 5
     }

 ```

 2) Specify task details

-* specify the source directory from which the data has to be transfered + output directory to hold the output back on the local machine
+* specify the source directory from which the data has to be transfered
+* specify the output directory (if remote_directory has been specified in resource) to hold the output back on the local machine
 * the name and type of the kernel to be executed as the task
-* number of tasks/ensembles to executed
+* number of tasks (or ensembles) to be executed
 * number of cores out of the total cores to allocated to each task